prizem-io/demo/README.md

 ### Setup / Initialization

+First, verify that you are not running Postgres or any other service on port `5432` or `9000`.
+This can be checked using `lsof -i tcp:5432` and `lsof -i tcp:9000`.
+Then run the command below.

 ```bash
 ./scripts/setup.sh
 ```

-Then add this entry to your `/etc/hosts`.
-Really the IP can be anything because it is ignored when transparent proxying is initialized.
-You can also use whatever hostname you'd - just search and replace `api.prizem.io` in `docker-compose.yaml`.
+Next, add this entry to your `/etc/hosts`.
+The IP can be anything because it is ignored when transparent proxying is initialized.
+You can also use any hostname you'd like - just search and replace `api.prizem.io` in `docker-compose.yaml`.

 ```
 172.99.0.2      api.prizem.io